 The prototype of Kofi’s Trial, Historic Hudson Valley’s forthcoming digital “book,” features illustrations by Dustin Bolton and Joaquin Esteban.

-Historic Hudson Valley (HHV) is creating a digital “book” in the graphic-novel format to tell the harrowing experience of Kofi, an African man enslaved by the proprietor of Philipsburg Manor, who was burned at the stake in 18th-century New York.
+Historic Hudson Valley (HHV) is creating a digital “book” in the graphic-novel format to tell the harrowing experience of Kofi, an African man enslaved by the proprietor of Philipsburg Manor, who was tried, convicted and sentenced to death in 18th-century New York.
 Using the transcripts of the 1741 Conspiracy proceedings, Kofi’s Trial is a courtroom drama that explores the essence of community, fear, equality, justice, and capital punishment.

 Told from multiple perspectives and with evocative illustrations, Kofi’s ordeal is particularly relevant in light of recent and recurring fatal attacks on people of color and mounting public protests.